A red precipitate of copper (I) carbide is formed when am...

 When ethyne is passed through an ammoniacal solution of copper(I) chloride, a red-brown precipitate of copper(I) acetylide is produced.
 Terminal alkynes also react to form a red-brown precipitate

-Which of the following pairs of solutions will produce a precipitate when mixed? ...
+Which of the following is an example of a chemical change? ...